Donut-Mod-Team/donut-mod/documentation/user_guide.md

 #### Hover

-- Black colour effect on the edges of the donut-slice shown when hovering over the slice
+- Black/White colour effect (depending on if it's a light or dark mode) on the edges of the donut-slice shown when hovering over the slice

 #### Labels

 - Labels displayed on each data slice showing the ratio/percentage of that slice
-- The colours of the labels changes depending if it's a light or dark mode
+- The colours of the labels changes depending on if it's a light or dark mode